indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Ruby
 You will need Ruby.
 Chef is written in Ruby.

-RVM is a means to manage different versions of Ruby.
-RVM has been criticed for achieving too much, and that RBEnv is more focussed.
+Use RVM to manage different versions of Ruby.

-RVM works for me for now.
-Have some faith give curl root priviledges:
+Have some faith and get a stable version of ruby:

 {% highlight bash %}